 In his influential address, “Discourse on the Proper Distinction between Biblical and Dogmatic Theology, and the Right Determination of the Aims of Each,” Johann Philipp Gabler (1753–1826) lodged the programmatic proposal that scholars ought to distinguish between biblical and systematic theology.
 In his lecture, delivered at the University of Altdorf in 1787 (the year the Constitutional Convention met in Philadelphia), Gabler urged his colleagues to place their theological edifice more overtly on a scriptural foundation: “There is truly a biblical theology, of historical origin,...
 Read More

-The manuscript came into Dr. King’s possession through an anonymous collector who in turn in 1997 bought it from a German collector....
+The manuscript came into Dr. King’s possession through an anonymous collector who in turn in 1997 bought it from a German collector.
+The fragment has been...
 Read More

 Thanks to those of you who were following my tweets from the debate.
 As promised, here are some further reflections on last night’s debate between Bart Ehrman and Dan Wallace.
 First of all, both men did a good job presenting their case and responding to each other’s questions.
 Bart Ehrman is a skilled debater and a very gifted communicator.
 He took charge of the debate from the very beginning, communicating clearly and directly.
 He also effectively anticipated many of Wallace’s arguments, especially regarding the number of Greek NT manuscripts.